Functions

 For example: rw,relatime,seclabel,data=ordered.

-This is similar to [func`GioUnix`.MountPoint.get_options], but it takes a [struct`GioUnix`.MountEntry] as an argument.
+This is similar to [method`GioUnix`.MountPoint.get_options], but it takes a [struct`GioUnix`.MountEntry] as an argument.

 New in version 2.58.